 If we were lucky we’d manage to save a little money and have some marshmallows to roast.
 We sure did look forward to playing in that fire and roasting marshmallows.

-Mama would scold us by saying, “every one of ye is gonna wet the bed tonight, playing in that fire.”
+Mama would scold us by sayin, “every one of ye is gonna wet the bed tonight, playin in that fire.”
 I don’t remember any of us ever wetting the bed but it sure got me to thinking sometimes.
-Just another ole saying to get us out of the fire .
+Just another ole sayin to get us out of the fire .

 We loved to poke at it with sticks and throw a little kindling on it as we called it.
 The longer that fire burned and the higher the flames, the more we liked it.

 It’d smolder all night even after daddy got it burnt down enough to risk leaving it till morning.

 Before we had to leave to catch the school bus come morning we’d run back out to the smoldering fire, grab a stick and poke some more till mama’d put us down the road before we missed the bus.
 She said, “uns are gonna ruin your clothes and they’ll smell like smoke all day long.”
 We were used to that since we had wood heat in the winter we smelled of smoke anyways, didn’t bother us none.